AdamHarries/Gideon-Soliloquy/Thelonious/Character.md

         - Use an action to end one effect on yourself that is causing you to be "charmed" or "frightened" Purity of body:
         - Immune to disease + poison
+    Cloak of Shadows:
+        - When in an aread of dim light or darkness, use an action to become invisible.
+Remain invisible until making an attack or enter bright light.

 Monastic tradition:
     "Way of Shadow"
     Shadow arts:
-        - Use ki to duplicate the effects of the following spells:
+        - Spend 2 ki points to duplicate the effects of the following spells:
             - Darkness,
             - Darkvision,
             - Pass without trace,